the-teachingRSE-project/competencies/paper_teaching-learning-RSE.md

 about programming models that can be used to efficiently undertake large-scale computations on parallel computing clusters.
-They may have knowledge of (automatic) code optimization tools and methods and will understand how to write code that is optimized for different types of computing platform, leveraging various efficiency related features of the target hardware.
+They may have knowledge of (automatic) code optimization tools and methods and will understand how to write code that is optimized for different types of computing platforms, leveraging various efficiency related features of the target hardware.
 They also understand the process of interacting with job scheduling systems that are often used on HPC clusters to manage the queuing and running of computational tasks.
 HPC-focused RSEs may be